 The greenhouse effect is a completely natural phenomenon of the planet thanks to which the temperature of the Earth is compatible with life.
 In short, the process begins with the Sun radiation when it reaches our planet.
 A part of this energy is absorbed into the atmosphere; another part is reflected by clouds and the rest reaches the earth's surface by heating it.

-Once this solar radiation has warmed our surface, the Earth returns part of the energy to the atmosphere, but precisely the greenhouse gases retain about 63% of the total of this energy inside the Earth, which causes that the temperature of the planet increases gradually.
+Once this solar radiation has warmed our surface, the Earth returns part of the energy to the atmosphere, but precisely greenhouse gases effect retain about 63% of the total of this energy inside the Earth, which causes that the temperature of the planet increases gradually.

 Well, without this greenhouse effect, the average temperature of the planet would be much lower, around -18ºC, so it won’t be possible to develop any kind of life.